wojtekmaj/react-pdf/README.md

 #### Next.js

-If you use Next.js, you will need to install `raw-loader` by executing `npm install raw-loader --save-dev` or `yarn add raw-loader --dev` and add the following to your `next.config.js`:
+If you use Next.js, you may need to install `raw-loader` by executing `npm install raw-loader --save-dev` or `yarn add raw-loader --dev` and add the following to your `next.config.js`:

 ```diff
 module.exports = {